-Palomino Mare | DOB: 2004 | Arrival: 11/28/2008 | Height: 14:2 hands
+Palomino Mare | DOB: 2004 | Arrival: 11/28/08 | 14:2 hands

-Over the years we have seen Alula’s kindness shine as bright as any star.
+Over the years, we have seen Alula’s kindness shine as bright as any star.
 She lovingly seeks interaction and offers friendship to all who come near.
-While volunteers and ranch staff work in Alula’s paddock, they can always count on being greeted with a pair of pricked ears and a curious, outstretched nose.
+While volunteers and Ranch staff work near Alula in any paddock or pasture, they can always count on being greeted with her kind expression and curious, outstretched nose.

 Alula has found a new home at the Ranch.
 She is loved very well by a multitude of children who think she is the best horse in the world . . . and for each who believes this . . . she is.

 To read more about Alula, click here for Around the Fire - Summer 2012.

 "Don't worry Alula, you'll rise up someday!" - Laurel, age 9